The Best Survival Axes Can Split, Chop & Defend In A Pinch

 Another classic job for an axe.

-Chopping wood is not only a useful activity, but it is therapeutic and is proven to increase testosterone levels in men.
+But it is therapeutic and is proven to increase testosterone levels in men.

 Self Defense Weapon